lialittis/Nomadic-Labs/Tezos Learning/Michelson/Michelson Programming Language.md

 ### Types

-The second major difference between Michelson and EVM, is that Michelson data elements are typed.
+The second major difference between Michelson and EVM, is that Michelson data elements are **typed**.
 Broadly speaking, a type is a piece of information that constrains the possible things that can be done with a given data value.
 If the value 1 has the type int (for integer), then we know that we can safely perform numerical addition on it, but that we can't safely perform list indexing.
 For the value "foobar" with type string, the situation is reversed.
 Adding a number to a string 1 + "foobar" is not well-defined, because **addition is an operation on integers (in most languages, some languages overload the + operator to mean numerical addition when its arguments are numbers and concatenation when its arguments are strings)**